rhalff/objenv/README.md

 objenv alters `obj` in place, if this is not desired create a copy of the object first.

-The `camelCase` option will expand camelcased keys using the seperator.
+The `camelCase` option will expand camelCased keys using the separator.

 e.g. a key named `databaseName` can be overruled using a `DATABASE_NAME` environment variable.